 - 98% Air: Styrofoam is extremely lightweight and bulky, making it inefficient and expensive to transport to recycling facilities.

-- Contamination: It’s often used for food and beverage containers, which makes it difficult to clean and can contaminate other recyclables.
+- Contamination: It’s often found in food and beverage containers, making them difficult to clean and potentially contaminating other recyclables.

 Styrofoam, technically known as expanded polystyrene (EPS), presents challenges for recycling due to several factors: